squirrd/metrics/README.md

 ## Components

 ### data-store
-With som many options available, it did not make sense to build a data store from scratch.
-The selection criteia for the store was:
+With so many options available, it did not make sense to build a data store from scratch.
+The selection criteria for the store was:
 - simple to set up
 - easy maintain
-- easy to use go client
+- easy to use with go client

 I settled on influxDB.
 It also meets most of the exercise requirements.